crybot/linformer/typst/main.typ

 == Model performance <model-performance>

-@tab-performance shows that the Linformer performs comparably to the standard Transformer model on both tested metrics, scoring worse perplexities on the test dataset, but showing similar BLEU scores.
+@tab-performance shows that the Linformer performs comparably to the standard Transformer model on both tested metrics, scoring worse perplexities on the test dataset, but showing similar BLEU values.
 Even though perplexity intuitively drops as the parameter $k$ grows, the BLEU score seems to worsen.
-This variation is somewhat expected since
-@vaswani2017 actually performed their BLEU evaluations on the test dataset with an ensemble of models computed by averaging many training checkpoints, ultimately lowering variance across experiments.
+This variation is somewhat expected since @vaswani2017 actually performed their BLEU evaluations on the test dataset with an ensemble of models computed by averaging many training checkpoints, ultimately lowering variance across experiments.
 #figure(
   placement: top,
   [#table(
     columns: 3,
+    table.hline(),
-    [*Model*], [*PPL (test)*], [*BLEU (test)*],
+    table.header([*Model*], [*PPL (test)*], [*BLEU (test)*]),
+    table.hline(),
     [Transformer], [*3.41*], [29.92],
     [Linformer (k=32)], [3.96], [*30.08*],
     [Linformer (k=64)], [3.84], [27.74],
+    table.hline(),
   )],
   caption: [Linformer performance against a vanilla Transformer model on the WMT14 EN-DE (test) dataset.
 The Linformer has slightly worse perplexity than the Transformer, but their BLEU scores are comparable.],